Many aspects of diagnosing and treating back pain are controversial in the medical community.

-Stretching, Strengthening and Aerobic Conditioning Exercises are Each Important
+Stretching, Strengthening, and Aerobic Conditioning Exercises are All Important

-- Strengthening exercises are important in order to help prevent future recurrences of back pain.
-Especially if an episode of low back pain has lasted two weeks or more, a strengthening program (such as McKenzie exercises, Lumbar stabilization training and/or facilitation exercises) is critical to long-term recovery.
-See Strengthening and Back Pain Relief Exercises.
+Strengthening exercises are important in order to help prevent future recurrences of back pain.
+Especially if an episode of low back pain has lasted two weeks or more, a strengthening program (such as McKenzie exercises, lumbar stabilization training, and/or facilitation exercises) is critical to long-term recovery.

-- Aerobic conditioning exercises are important as aerobically fit patients have fewer episodes of low back pain, and experience less pain when an episode does occur.
+Aerobic conditioning exercises are important as aerobically fit patients have fewer episodes of low back pain, and experience less pain when an episode does occur.
 Well-conditioned patients are also more likely to maintain their regular routine, whereas patients with chronic low back pain who do not work on aerobic conditioning are likely to lose their ability to perform daily activities over time.
-See Low-Impact Aerobic Exercise.

 Try to Manage Your Anxiety about Exercising